MSchmoecker/VNEI/README.md

 If items or recipes from other mods are missing, please contact me.

-## Controls and settings
+## Feature Overview

 ### BepInEx config
 The config file is generated at `BepInEx/config/com.maxsch.valheim.vnei.cfg` after the first launch, see there for detailed information.

-Interesting configs:\
+Some interesting configs
-Show Only Known: Hide unknown items and recipes to discover them while playing the game
+- Show Only Known: Hide unknown items and recipes to discover them while playing the game

 ### Shortcuts
 Press 'R' to view a recipe of an item while hovering over it.
 Works in the inventory, too.

 Press `LeftArrow`/`RightArrow` to navigate through the history of last viewed items.

+### Search
+The search bar can be used to filter items by name.
+It is case insensitive and searches through the localized name, the internal ID and description of the item.
+The search is separated by spaces and each word must be contained somewhere in the item to be displayed.
+With `@ModName` the search can be limited to a specific mod.

 ### UI Changes